 Go to Map

-With support from the JPMorgan Chase Foundation, Loveland partnered with the Western Reserve Land Conservancy to update our platform, gather data, provide our technology to government, nonprofit, and community groups, and organize property surveys across Cleveland, Cincinnati, and Columbus, Ohio.
+With support from the JPMorgan Chase Foundation, Regrid partnered with the Western Reserve Land Conservancy to update our platform, gather data, provide our technology to government, nonprofit, and community groups, and organize property surveys across Cleveland, Cincinnati, and Columbus, Ohio.

-The Lansing Medical Cannabis Guild used Landgrid to find properties that could become medicinal marijuana dispensaries within the restraints set by recent legislation.
+The Lansing Medical Cannabis Guild used Regrid to find properties that could become medicinal marijuana dispensaries within the restraints set by recent legislation.
 They imported information and created maps that spatially visualized these locations within the city of Lansing, MI.

 Rise St. Louis

 Detroit Fire Survey: Regrid surveyors visited, photographed, and assessed every structure-damaging fire in the city of Detroit in 2015 using the Regrid platform.
-This data was used to identify characteristics that increased the likelihood of residential structures catching fire and then find properties in the city that fit this criteria.
+This data was used to identify characteristics that increased the likelihood of residential structures catching fire and then find properties in the city that fit these criteria.